Explore UCD

 From ADHD Ireland

 Ken Kilbride CEO, ADHD Ireland.
-Ken is the CEO at ADHD Ireland and has over 25 years experience in senior management positions in a wide range of both very large and very small not for profit organisations in Ireland.
+Ken is the CEO at ADHD Ireland and has over 25 years experience in senior management positions in a wide range of both very large and very small not for profit organizations in Ireland.
 Ken’s role with ADHD Ireland is to enact the vision and strategy of the Board, and in the words of Captain James T Kirk take this ADHD organisation to where no ADHD organisation has ever been before!

 From UCD